merelee/merry-ffxiv-tool/README.md

 # Merry FFXIV Tool
-A browser tool using XIVAPI to pull data about your character.
+A browser tool using XIVAPI to pull data about your character from the lodestone.

 HEAVY WORK IN PROGRESS!!!!